Zayuz/ShatteredWorld/content/Misty Wood.md

 # The Dryads of the Misty Wood

+This page is an example, and is also unformatted.
+Thank you Belle for your fantastic writeup as my (Zayuz's) example!

 Region 22

 _They dance under the shade of trees and beckon with words of honey.
 As soon as you step into their canopy, you can never escape the mist._